-WARNING: OSSD Interfacing

-To ensure proper operation, the Banner device output parameters and machine input parameters must be considered when interfacing the Banner device OSSD outputs to machine inputs.
-Machine control circuitry must be designed so that the maximum load resistance value is not exceeded and that the maximum specified OSSD Off-state voltage does not result in an On condition.
+- OSSD Interfacing - Failure to properly interface the OSSD Outputs to the guarded machine could result in serious injury or death. - To ensure proper operation, the Banner device output parameters and machine input parameters must be considered when interfacing the Banner device OSSD outputs to machine inputs.
+Design machine control circuitry so that all of the following are true:

+The maximum load resistance value is not exceeded.

+The maximum specified OSSD OFF-state voltage does not result in an ON condition.